Houston Jones Act Lawyers

 Who Can File a Jones Act Claim?

-In order to be eligible under the Jones Act, you need to qualify as a "seaman."
+To be eligible under the Jones Act, you need to qualify as a "seaman."
 Generally speaking, this means you must have been assigned to a vessel or fleet in operation on a navigable waterway, and your duties must have contributed to the vessel's function.
-A seaman must spend at least 30% of his or her working service on the vessel.
+A seaman must spend at least 30% of their working service on the vessel.
 For instance, deckhands, engineers, cooks, and housekeeping stewards can all qualify as seamen under the law.

 Are Jones Act Claims Fault-Based?